 Author & Speaker

-Adena Astrowsky has worked as a government attorney for over seventeen years.
+Adena Astrowsky has worked as a government attorney for over eighteen years.
 She taught Sunday School at her temple for eight years, and in her last two years she co-taught a class on Holocaust studies.
 As a writer, Adena regularly contributes articles to MASK Magazine.
-Recently, Adena was recognized for her professional and philanthropic work with an Amazing Woman Award from the Phoenix Suns and National Bank of Arizona.
+She was recognized for her professional and philanthropic work with an Amazing Woman Award from the Phoenix Suns and National Bank of Arizona.
 Adena is the mother of three very active teenagers.

 EDUCATOR'S GUIDE: AVAILABLE NOW